Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 Both deployed user plugins and custom user code snippets are regarded as potentially unsafe due to their nature.
 Therefore, they are subject to limitations in terms of programming language keywords, functions, and packages.
 They must adhere to a specific higher-level Plugin API and undergo hash-sign verification, profiling, and code re-checking to prevent code injection and other tampering processes each time distributed execution is requested.
 This safety measure is implemented regardless of whether the code is transferred and executed either peer-to-peer or remotely by the same initiator and worker.

 It is important to note that all these approaches can be accessed and utilized through external endpoints.
-This can be done either via a \emph{JavaScript}/\emph{TypeScript}-based SDK or through a \emph{Python} client that utilizes our \textbf{AiXpand E2 PyE2} package.
+This can be done either via a \emph{Python} client that utilizes our \textbf{Naeural E2 PyE2} package or other similar approaches regardless of the programming language.